Preimplantation Genetic Diagnosis

 Preimplantation Genetic Screening

-Preimplantation genetic screening (PGS) is an evolving technology that is being used increasingly as part of the IVF process for couples.
+Preimplantation genetic screening (PGS) is an evolving technology that is being used increasingly as part of the IVF process for patients.
 It involves the chromosomal analysis of the embryos generated during the IVF cycle.
 This way embryos that are put back into the uterus by your fertility doctor are known to be chromosomally normal.
 This is felt to increase pregnancy rates and reduce miscarriage rates.
 Many embryos that are generated in an IVF cycle are chromosomally abnormal and if put into the uterus, will either not implant (resulting in a negative pregnancy test) or if they do implant, result in an early miscarriage.
-All women of all ages make some chromosomally abnormal embryos because the abnormality arises from the eggs used.
-All women have some abnormal eggs in their ovaries no matter what their age is.
+Patients of all ages make some chromosomally abnormal embryos because the abnormality arises from the eggs used.
+Patients have some abnormal eggs in their ovaries no matter what their age is.
 PGS is currently the only method available to determine “embryo quality.”

 If you’d like more information on genetic screening, the team at RCC Fertility would be happy to help.
 Contact us today or request your appointment with our doctors!